One-dimensional long-range diffusion-limited aggregation III -- The limit aggregate: Introduction

 In particular, $A_\infty$ has $0$ density in the sense that $\lim \frac{|A_\infty \cap [-n,n]|}{n}=0$. \end{thm}

 To show \thmref{T:density_alpha_geq3}, we first derive upper bounds on the probability of a random walk passing through a set with $n$ points without hitting it.
-These bounds, which hold uniformly in the structure of the set,are then used to show that the process has renewal times - times at which the subsequent growth of the aggregate is independent of the structure of the aggregate until that time.
+These bounds, which hold uniformly in the structure of the set, are then used to show that the process has renewal times - times at which the subsequent growth of the aggregate is independent of the structure of the aggregate until that time.
 We show that the set of renewal times dominates a renewal process with positive density, and deduce \thmref{T:density_alpha_geq3} as a consequence.

 When $2<\alpha<3$, the strategy of "jumping over" a set to avoid it becomes possible.
 Using a lower bound on this probability we show the obstacles created by the growing aggregates are not enough to stop new particles from occasionally coming through, and conclude that the renewal structure no longer exists.
-However, by combining properties of the random walk with simple geometric properties of the aggregates that follow from the diameter growth rates, we are able to show that it is still hard for particles to penetrate deep into the aggregate, and derive \thmref{t:den_0}.
+However, by combining properties of the random walk with simple geometric properties of the aggregates that follow from the diameter growth rates, we are able to show that it is still hard for particles to penetrate deep into the aggregate, and derive the upper bound of \thmref{t:den_0}.
+The lower bounds follows from directly from the $2<\alpha\le 3$ clause of Theorem \ref{T:all}

 The case $\alpha<2$ has rather different difficulties and at present we are not ready to speculate on the validity of \eqref{eq:Ainfty}.
-However, one must make some precautions as in Chapter $7$ of \cite{AABK1} an example is given of a walk with $\alpha=0$, ``the $\Z^{3}$ restricted walk'' for which, despite the fact that $D_n$ grows faster then any polynomial, $A_\infty=\Z$.
+However, one must make some precautions as in Chapter $7$ of \cite{AABK} an example is given of a walk with $\alpha=0$, ``the $\Z^{3}$ restricted walk'' for which, despite the fact that $D_n$ grows faster then any polynomial, $A_\infty=\Z$.
 We do not know if such examples exist for $0<\alpha<2$, as the construction used is somewhat special.

 Last, we introduce some additional tree structure onto the aggregates, creating increasing families of random trees which we call the \textbf{aggregation trees}.

 To get the aggregation tree $\t_n$ from the aggregate $A_n$ and the paths of its particles, we draw an edge between the position at which each particle was stopped when coming from infinity, and the position onto which it attempted to jump.
 The limit aggregation tree $\t_\infty$ is defined simply as the union of the finite stage trees.
 Thus $\t_\infty$ combines spatial information (distance) together with the graph structure.
 Two basic questions on the tree structure are the degree distribution of its vertices and the number of ends in the tree.
 In section \ref{s:tree} we give a formal definition of these trees, relate them to a competition model where colours compete for harmonic measure and give some partial answers to the above questions.